mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-render-content.md

 	virtual ON_wString TypeDescription(void) const override { return L"Demo car paint material"; }
 };
 ```
-Then override the `Bitflags()` method and switch on the fields option.
+Then override the `BitFlags()` method and switch on the fields option.
 This tells the RDK that the material uses fields and allows a lot of automation to take place by default.
 At the same time we remove the _Texture Summary_ option which would cause our UI to display a panel containing a texture list.
 Since this material has no child textures, this would not be useful here.
 ```cpp
 class CCarPaintMaterial : public CRhRdkMaterial
 {